Chemical Biology Core Facility

 The facility assists groups in developing primary and secondary assays for screening against the in-house compound library and guide them in developing tool compounds for their specific target.

 Small molecules play essential roles in many areas of basic research and are often used to address important biological questions.
+Our aim is to enable research groups to address biological questions by identifying and developing ‘biotool’ compounds against novel targets.
+We can assist groups in the development of primary and secondary assays for screening against our in-house compound library and guide them through the process of developing tool compounds for their specific target.
 Chemical optimisation projects can be done in collaboration with our chemistry partners.
-The facility is a collaboration between EMBL, the German Cancer Research Center (DKFZ) and the University of Heidelberg (since February 2012) to provide the infrastructure and expertise to open up small molecule development to research groups at all three institutions.
+The facility is a collaboration between EMBL, the German Cancer Research Center (DKFZ), and the University of Heidelberg (since February 2012) to provide the infrastructure and expertise to open up small molecule development to research groups at these institutions.

 Major projects and accomplishments

 The facility was established at the beginning of 2004.
-We have a very strong pipeline of projects from all three institutes covering biochemical and cell based targets.
-At the end of 2009, we established a computational chemistry as part of the facility offering.
+We have a very strong pipeline of projects from all three institutes covering biochemical- and cell-based targets.
+At the end of 2009 we established computational chemistry as part of the facility offering.
 Elara Pharmaceuticals GmbH and Savira Pharmaceuticals GmbH have been founded to further develop and commercialise active compounds identified in the facility, targeting specific cancer cell signalling pathways and the influenza virus respectively.

-Our new screening library is composed of approximately 80 000 compounds.
+Our screening library is composed of around 80 000 compounds.
 The selection focused on compound catalogues from three leading vendors in the field.
-Each vendor offers access to significantly larger collections with low redundancy and highly competitive prices coupled with attractive options for resupply and follow-up synthesis services.
-The selected compounds were checked for drug-likeness, structural and shape diversity, novelty and compliance with medicinal chemistry requirements.
+Each vendor offers access to significantly larger collections, with low redundancy and highly competitive prices, coupled with attractive options for resupply and follow-up synthesis services.
+Selected compounds were checked for drug-likeness, structural and shape diversity, novelty, and compliance with medicinal chemistry requirements.